ASFOpenSARlab/opensarlab-cluster/README.md

 #### Medium Priority

+- *Determine Precise Networking Settings*
+    - The networking settings that I have been using will work, however, now that there is a working system to test against it would be beneficial to determine precisely which settings are required and which are not.
 - *Improve User Environment Individualization*
     - Create a user account for the Jupyterhub user their node
         - Run the jupyter-singleuser server as that user (potentially denying sudoer privledges to the user?)